About the OPPORTUNITY

 - Must be a citizen of the United States or a permanent legal resident with the right to work in the United States.
 Awardee must submit a W-9 Form.
 A 1099 will be issued to the grantee for tax reporting purposes.

-*For full eligibility requirements, including ineligibility, please read the Guidelines document.
+*For full eligibility requirements, including ineligible expenses and artist ineligibility, please read the Guidelines document.

 Application Tips: